 Aside from the school based competition, pupils are also encouraged to participate in external competitions.
 This will help pupils to build up their confidence and contribute to their repertoire of experiences.

-For Primary one to Primary three pupils, bit-size forms of assessment are used to help build confidence and desire to learn.
+For Primary One to Primary Three pupils, bite-size forms of assessment are used to help build confidence and desire to learn.
 After a new topic is taught, the pupil will be assessed to ascertain how much has been learnt.
 Necessary steps will be taken to improve on their learning.
 Assessment such as Show and Tell will provide a more holistic feedback on their development and skills acquisition.

 Practice papers are also provided for the pupils.
 The practice papers furnish pupils with practical insights of the format of the forthcoming examination, identifies the style of the exam questions and also the topics included in the examination.